RoRoche/AndroidStarter/architecture.md

 }
 ```

-I pass `false` as third parameter to the `ActivityTestRule` constructor so it doesn't start the activity by default.
-Then, I launch the activity at the end of my "given" block, after all initializations I need.
+I pass `false` as the third parameter to the `ActivityTestRule` constructor so it doesn't start the activity by default.
+Then, I launch the activity at the end of my "given" block, after all the initializations I need.
 By calling `mActivityTestRule.launchActivity(null)`, I notify the test rule to build the default `Intent` (thanks to the `null` parameter) and start it.
-It returns me an instance of the started activity.
+It returns an instance of the started activity.

 ### Combination with dependency injection